phoqe/brand/README.md

 ### Locale

-You can set locale with the `DEFAULT_LOCALE` environment variable.
+You can set the locale of Brand with the `DEFAULT_LOCALE` environment variable.
+The locale will only affect the output of the commands, not your Firebase app.

 Supported locales:

 - `en` (Default)
 - `sv`